 Following in the footsteps of inventors one will find those considered innovators.
 With the invention of something new come along many others who will attempt to make it better.
 Just like with the initial invention, not all will succeed but from every trial comes the possibility of improvement.
 It only takes the ideas of one to spark a fresh new idea of another.
 Today's step back in time visits a person considered both an inventor and innovator.

 |Henry Ford Heritage|

 With any challenge comes the risk of failure.
 Life = Risk!
 Because of such a thirst, Ford's far-reaching vision never faltered in spite of first and second attempt failures.
 Henry Ford did not build the first automobile.
 He was responsible for the changes and transformations in the automobile into an innovation that profoundly shaped the 20th century.
+He is well known as the inventor of the assembly line.
 And, it does not stop there.
 His insight continues to affect our lives today.

 Next time you hit an obstacle in life, reflect upon the wisdom of Henry Ford.
 With failure comes the opportunity to try again, just differently!